racai-ai/ro-wordpiece-tokenizer/README.md

-# A Romanian WorPiece Tokenizer for use with HuggingFace models
+# A Romanian WordPiece Tokenizer for use with HuggingFace models
 This is a 'proper' Romanian WordPiece tokenizer, to be used with the HuggingFace `tokenizers` library.

 It will do the following: